 One of the most neglected facets of operating a website is maintaining backups.
 Having a backup of your content helps ease your mind that your site can be easily recovered from disaster.

 Your server is only as secure as your weakest password.
-As a rule of thumb, the more complex a password, the stronger it is.
+As a rule of thumb, the more lengthy and complex a password, the stronger it is.
+Follow the best practices below for generating difficult to crack passwords.